By M. Moyer

 - If sour rot symptoms are severe, pick as early as possible to reduce the amount of spoiled fruit.

 Chemical control While there are no real effective chemical measures specifically designed for the management of sour rot, in-season programs that provide effective control of powdery mildew and Botrytis bunch rot may reduce the risk of developing sour rot in a vineyard.
 Methods that target both microbes and fruit flies are necessary after berries are 15°Brix.
 See the PNW Insect Management Handbook for details on fruit fly management.
 The following specifically mention sour rot.

 - Luna Experience at 8 to 8.6 fl oz/A. Do not use if already used for powdery mildew control.
 Do not use on 'Concord' or with-in 14 days of harvest.
 Group 3 + 7 fungicide.
-10-day reentry.
+12-hr to 5-day reentry depending on activity.

 - Switch 62.5 WG at 11 to 14 oz/A. Do not use an adjuvant or within 7 days of harvest.
 Good control.
 Group 9 + 12 fungicide.
 12-hr reentry.

 - DoubleNickel 55 (Bacillus amyloliquefaciens strain D747) at 0.25 to 3 lb/A. Unknown efficacy.
 Group BM02 fungicide.
 4-hr reentry.
 O

 - Serenade ASO (Bacillus subtilis strain QST 713) at 2 to 4 quarts/A. Active ingredient is a small protein.
 May be applied up to and including day of harvest.
 4-hr reentry.
 O

 Note Some registered products offer only suppression of this disease and thus are not recommended for use.
 These products include Fracture.